The World Bank has updated its poverty and inequality data

 It would be wrong to believe that these GDP series do not account for the value of non-market production, including domestic production for households’ own use.

 A table from Broadberry et al. (2015) showing estimates of historical arable output in England

 The extreme poverty estimates prior to 1981 shown in the first chart are taken from the famous research paper of Bourguignon and Morrison.
 Their estimates are based on a reconstruction of the global income distribution using the Maddison Project’s database of historical GDP per capita series for different countries.

-Just a year ago this database was updated and now provides a much richer overview over this field of research.
+This database has subsequently been updated and now provides a much richer overview over this field of research.
 It draws together the research efforts of a huge range of country specialists, including the work on England just discussed.
 In different countries researchers employ different methods, depending on what historical evidence is available and is most reliable.
 But in each case the series are the outcome of serious scholarly research and are debated extensively within a large peer-reviewed literature.
 (See the list of references at the end.)

 The chart here shows global GDP per capita as constructed from the Maddison database.
 What is clear is that economic growth is a reality – average income has increased by roughly a factor of ten over this period.